 We took our first step in this direction 40 years ago in Italy and Denmark.
 The second step followed in early 2000.
 Globalization only makes sense when the brand is really accepted in the countries where the product is launched.

-What can we expect from Ritter Sport in the future?
+What can we expect from Ritter Sport marketing in the future?

 Square, colorful, delicious, high-quality chocolate in many different varieties.
 Along with lots more likeable craziness, which has always been a part of the DNA of our medium-sized family enterprise.
 We are also making great strides towards our goal of harvesting 100 percent sustainably cultivated cocoa – just like our first harvest on El Cacao, our own sustainable plantation in Nicaragua.